 Based on Aristotle’s “theory of tragedy” a German writer, Gustav Freytag, divided drama in five different parts, which is now known as “Gustav’s Pyramid”.
 Gustav’s Pyramid consists of exposition, rising action, climax, falling action, and denouement.

-Exposition deals with introduction of main characters in the drama or film.
+Exposition deals with the introduction of main characters in the drama or film.
 It deals with their personalities, characters, ambitions, goals.
-Characters reveals themselves by their dialogues, and audience gets to know who is who, and what one is upto.
+Characters reveal themselves by their dialogues, and the audience gets to know who is who, and what one is up to.

-Rising action is the part where, the main character (protagonist) is on his ultimate mission.
+Rising action is the part where the main character (the protagonist) is on his ultimate mission.
 The Protagonist is challenged with several obstacles.
-This phase shows how, Protagonist deals with situations and his plight.
+This phase shows how Protagonist deals with situations and his plight.

 This is the third important element in a story, which occupies the middle portion of the play.
 Here the Protagonist takes some ultimate decision, which defines their character and the outcome of the story.
 Struggle between Protagonist and Antagonist can be seen in this part, but nobody wins here.
 The uniqueness of this part is the decision taken by Protagonist, which ultimately decides his fate, a poor decision, takes protagonist to his fall in tragic play, whereas a good decision here results in his victory.

 The Falling Action phase is composed of events that ultimately lead to the end of the story.
-The actions taken by characters resolves the problem, and the result is based on decision taken by protagonist in the climax.
+The actions taken by characters resolve the problem, and the result is based on the decision taken by a protagonist in the climax.

 In the “Resolution” phase, the conflict ends.
-Characters solves their problem, and either Protagonist or Antagonist wins.
+Characters solve their problem, and either Protagonist or Antagonist wins.
 The plot ends here.